 Carbs are your friend

-Carbs are getting a bad wrap in the media these days with the re-emergence of high fat, low carbohydrate diets.
+Carbs are getting a bad rap in the media these days with the re-emergence of high fat, low carbohydrate diets.
 The truth is, there is no one diet that’s superior.
 In an ideal scenario, carbohydrate should be periodised across the week depending on what your training program looks like and what your goals are.
 For example, you shouldn’t eat the same amount of carbohydrate on a rest day vs. a double session day.
 An Accredited Sports Dietitian can help you develop a meal plan that’s periodised to your training program.

-Choose quality, whole food carbohydrate sources such as wholegrain breads and cereals, starchy veggies such as potato, sweet potato and corn, fresh fruit, legumes and dairy products such as milk and yoghurt.
+Choose quality, whole food carbohydrate sources such as wholegrain bread and cereals, starchy veggies such as potato, sweet potato and corn, fresh fruit, legumes and dairy products such as milk and yoghurt.
 Sports products such as gels, bloks and sports drinks have their place, (especially during long runs where eating a sandwich or banana may be difficult!) but real food carbohydrate foods should form the backbone of a runners diet.

 Drink on your feet